pascal-chenevas/carbone_cli_rs/README.md

           template file
   -o, --output <FILE>
           output file for the generated report
-  -r, --remove-template <TEMPLATE_ID>
+  -r, --remove-template <TEMPLATE_ID | FILE>
-          remove a template with the given template_id -u, --update
+          remove a template with the given template_id or from a file -u, --update
           update a template
   -d, --download-template <TEMPLATE_ID>